v81d/wattage/README.md

 ## Installation

-The following guide provides instructions on how to install Ampere.
+The following guide provides instructions on how to install Wattage.

 ### Requirements